drwetter/testssl.sh/Readme.md

 #### General

-Here in the master branch you find the development version of the software -- with new features and maybe some bugs.
-For the stable version and **a more thorough description of the command line options** please see [testssl.sh](https://testssl.sh/ "Go to the site with the stable version and more documentation").
+Here in the master branch you find the stable version 2.8rc2 of the software, it superseds 2.6.
+Version 2.8 is currently being finalized.
+The 2.9dev branch is the developemnet -- with new  features  and maybe some bugs.
+For the stable version and **a more thorough description of the command line options** please see [testssl.sh](https://testssl.sh/ "Go to the site with the stable version and more documentation") or https://github.com/drwetter/testssl.sh/wiki/Usage-Documentation.

 testssl.sh is working on every Linux/BSD distribution out of the box with some limitations of disabled features from the openssl client -- some